brianlmerritt/scaffold_me/recipes/svelte_runes_spa.md

 ### 2. Svelte 5 install
 - Check node version.
 If less than 24 ask the user if they are sure they want to proceed.
 Y=Yes, n (default) is no.  If they say `n`, run `node --version` and stop, otherwise continue.
 - Run this command to install Svelte 5 runes without extra input `npx sv create . --template=minimal --no-add-ons --install npm --types ts` and check the output.
-- Research latest DaisyUI support for tailwindcss.
+- Research latest DaisyUI support for tailwindcss version.
 At the time of this recipe creation DaisyUI was only compatible with tailwindcss 3, but that may have changed.
-- npm install prettier eslint vitest tailwindcss playwright and DaisyUI ensuring the correct version of tailwindcss
+- npm install prettier eslint vitest tailwindcss playwright and DaisyUI ensuring the correct version of tailwindcss and the correct post processing setup
 - Configure tailwindccss making sure you research best current setup with Svelte 5 Runes about the config, whether pre or post processing is needed etc.

 ### 3. Additional Install Options Added Here